British Rail Class 86: Development and construction

 The class was developed as a result of experience with the earlier prototype classes 81, 82, 83, 84 and 85; these had been produced by different manufacturers in the early days of the WCML electrification, as test-beds for locomotive development.

 The AL6 featured design elements pioneered on the earlier classes, such as the general construction of the bodies and bogies, and control systems.
-However, some design features were unique, such as the squarer front ends (as opposed to the raked back noses of the earlier designs), the lack of a second pantograph and the cooling fans, which were redesigned to produce less noise than the earlier locos.
+However, some design features were unique, such as the squarer front ends (as opposed to the raked back noses of the earlier designs), the lack of a second pantograph and the cooling fans, which were redesigned to produce less noise than the earlier locomotives.
 A major departure from the designs of the earlier prototype locomotives came in the use of axle-hung, rather than frame mounted traction motors; this feature would later prove very problematic for the class.

-The order for 100 locomotives was placed in 1963; it was split between two manufacturers, with the English Electric Vulcan Foundry in Newton-le-Willows building 60 locomotives and British Rail Doncaster Works producing 40.
-The Doncaster and Newton-built locomotives were not identical; the Newton-built versions had a power output of 3600 hp, whilst the Doncaster-built examples were rated at 4000 hp, due to a different design of traction motor.
+The order for 100 locomotives was placed in 1963; it was split between two manufacturers, with the English Electric Vulcan Foundry in Newton-le-Willows building 60 locomotives and BR's Doncaster Works producing 40.
+The two locomotive builds were not identical; the Newton-built versions had a power output of 3600 hp, whilst the Doncaster-built locomotives were rated at 4000 hp, due to a different design of traction motor.